Oskar Sivertsen: Club career

 A youth academy graduate of Kristiansund, Sivertsen made his professional debut on 22 August 2020 in a 4–1 league win against Sarpsborg 08.
 He came on as an 89th-minute substitute for Liridon Kalludra and scored his first goal five minutes later.

+On 4 February 2025, Sivertsen signed a three-and-a-half-season contract with Go Ahead Eagles in the Netherlands.

 International career

 Sivertsen is a current Norwegian youth national team player.